alextanhongpin/architecture-decision-records/architecture/014-feature-driven-architecture.md

 FDD tries to solve this by placing all the logic into a single file.

 If there are issues with the feature, then jusy need to look at one file.

+## Structure

+How would the folder structure looks like

+- domain/<your domain>/usecase/create.go